 Adrienne Rolwes is a consecrated woman of Regnum Christi from the St Louis area, currently serving as national vocation director.
-As part of our series for National Vocation Awareness Week, she sat down and answered some questions about her vocation.
+She recently sat down and answered some questions about her vocation.

 Can you give us a little background on your family in St Louis and how you were involved in the Movement and the School?

 We have an extensive family.
 My grandparents have 15 children and most of their children have large families.
 I’m the oldest of 10 children.
 My dad builds homes and my mom stayed home to take care of us, but she re-entered the work force now that we’re grown up.
 We have 112 first cousins and I’ve lost track of the next generation, but I think there’s over 90.
 My grandparents have over 200 direct descendants.

 My grandfather met the Legion in 1991.
 When he heard about their schools, he was struck by them and wanted to bring them to St Louis for his grandchildren and for many other families.
 He founded the Gateway Academy when I was in 6th grade with a group of other laymen, so I went there until I graduated.
 During that time I met a lot of Legionaries, Consecrated Women and RC missionaries, and Regnum Christi became my family.

 Did you join the consecrated women right out of High School or did you go to college first?